alx-mp4/gradle-plugin-template/README.md

     - **Usage**: Monitors and checks for updates, notifying owners in console if a new version is available.

 ---
+## Contributing Code & Reporting Issues
+Consider helping this template become even more versatile and robust.

+Visit the [CONTRIBUTING](https://github.com/AleksandarHaralanov/gradle-plugin-template/blob/master/.github/CONTRIBUTING.md) guide for details on how to get started and where to focus your efforts.

+For any issues with the template, or suggestions, please report them [here](https://github.com/AleksandarHaralanov/gradle-plugin-template/issues).

+---
 ## How To Clone
 1. **Via VCS**:
     - Open IntelliJ IDEA.